zainnadeem/locationTrivia-objects-ios-0616/README.md

 1. Define the `allLocationNames` method to return an array of all of the `name` string properties of the `FISLocation` objects held in the `locations` array property.

-2. Define the `locationWithName:` method to return a `FISLocation` object whose `name` string property matches the string submitted to the `name` argument.
+2. Define the `locationNamed:` method to return a `FISLocation` object whose `name` string property matches the string submitted to the `name` argument.
 If there isn't a match, this method should return `nil`.
 **Hint:** *You can accomplish with either a* `for in` *loop &* `if` *statement, or by using* `NSPredicate`.

 3. Define the `locationsNearLatitude:longitude:margin:` method to return an array of all the locations whose coordinates are within ±`margin` degrees from the given location.